 These limitations stem from the country’s desire to keep its capital and control over its currency.
 This is why we see so many promotions on savings accounts that earn 7% to 8% per year in the country.

 USD or VND accounts – what to choose?

-When you go to meet the banks to open an account, you will very quickly be offered a savings account if you want to add a savings account to your account that can earn you up to 8% per year.
+When you go to meet the banks to open an account, you will be offered a savings account.
+If you want to add one to your account, it can earn you up to 8% per year.
 The proposal is tempting but you have to take a look at what this 8% annual interest really means.
 To do this, here are three main criteria to evaluate: